Gwalior gharana

-The Gwalior Gharana (Gwalior School of Classical Music) is the first premier, oldest, highly influential and widely celebrated Khyal Gharana in Indian Classical Music worldwide.
-The Gwalior Gharana is known as the "Gangotri" (meaning origin) of Khyal raga and is considered the most ancient school of Hindustani classical music.
+The Gwalior Gharana (Gwalior School of Classical Music) is the first and the most influential khayal and drupad gharana of Hindustani classical music in the Indian subcontinent.
+It is known as the oldest musical gharana.The Gwalior Gharana is known as the "Gangotri" (origin) of khayal raga and is considered the most ancient school of Hindustani classical music.
 Other gharanas follow the lineage of the Gwalior Gharana.

+It was first established as an illustrious Dhrupad school of music in 15th century by Maharaja Man Singh Tomar, early patrons and members includes musicians:- Jagannath Kaviral, Gopala, Baiju Bawra, Haridas, Nayaka Baksu or Bacchu, Tansen, Mohamud Lohang, Dhaundhi and Bhagwant.

-The rise of the Gwalior Gharana started in 16th century with the reign of the Mughal emperor Akbar (1542–1605).
+Later, Dhrupad school of music became the Gwalior Gharana and reached it zenith in the 16th century with the reign of the Mughal emperor Akbar (1542–1605).